supsec/supsec.github.io/README.md

 9h30 Accueil/café

-10:15 Rémi Badonnel (Loria): *Comparative Assessment of Process Mining for Supporting IoT Predictive Security*
+10:15 Rémi Badonnel (Loria): *Management of Security for the Cyber-Space: From Smart Monitoring to Automated Configuration*

 11:00 Lénaïg Cornanguer (Inria): *TAG: Learning Timed Automata from Logs*